GaganPunjabi/calculator-behavior/subtraction.md

 ### Scenario: Subtraction of positive and negative number

-  Given The calculator is ON able to enter number
+  Given Calculator is ON AND Screen is clear
   When I type in "positive number"
   And I press "minus"
   And I type in "negative number"